 So what makes a good hostel?

-Check out our list of 10 things that make a hostel great in our eyes, and what makes Brick House Hostel so cool!
+Mad Monkey Hostel in Chiang Mai (formerly Brick House Hostel) seem to have got everything right when it comes to creating a fantastic hostel.
+Check out our list of 10 things that make a hostel great in our eyes, and what makes Mad Monkey Hostel so cool!

 1. A Variety of Beds = a Variety of People!